Documents explaining your mortgage

 - Whose mortgages you are being offered – for example a lender will generally only offer their own mortgages whereas a broker might arrange mortgages from across the whole market.
 They must make it clear to you if there are any limitations in the range of mortgage products they provide.
 You need to know how much of a choice you’ll have.

-- How much you will need to pay for the service.
+- If there’s a fee for the service.
 This might be nothing, a flat fee, or a percentage of the mortgage amount, or both.
 You should also be told if an adviser gets paid commission.

 Do you need to pay for mortgage advice?